 The other specific problem is the difficulty in precisely determining the actual identity of the unauthorized sellers.
 Many times, we’ve seen untrained staff spending what little time they have to spare from their primary jobs to perform the role of a cyber investigator.
 While these efforts occasionally yield results, it is often after a significant amount of effort and frustration.

 The number one best practice for effectively combating unauthorized sellers on Amazon and eBay is to manage a precise, consistent, and timely campaign of legal notice delivery.
 The manufacturer must develop and maintain a solid reputation of zero tolerance and swift remedy for those who engage in unauthorized sales.

 Many companies falsely believe that fighting sellers on Amazon and Ebay is simply a losing battle.
 Frankly, we disagree.
 The graph below shows a comparison between the Amazon unauthorized sellers for a client of CIS versus its closest competitors.
 Clearly there is substantially reduced activity.

-CIS has over five years of intensive experience in dealing with unauthorized sellers on Amazon and eBay.
+CIS and its brand protection division eEnforce has over 10 years of intensive experience in dealing with unauthorized sellers on Amazon, eBay, Walmart & Google shopping.
 Our proprietary databases contain information that guide us in forming an accurate profile of these sellers.
 Our expert staff has extensive knowledge, advanced training, and the best tools to perform covert product purchases and identify unauthorized sellers of your products.
 We also have specialized software that greatly simplifies the process of efficient delivery of legal notices.

-FOR MORE INFORMATION: CIS Brand Enforcement Division E-Enforce stands ready to help.
-Or you can reach E-Enforce at (800) 892-0450.
+FOR MORE INFORMATION: CIS Brand Enforcement Division eEnforce stands ready to help.
+Or you can reach E-Enforce at firstname.lastname@example.org.